logic-seminar-verona/website/posts/main/2020-05-25-short-course.md

 _Part 2.
 Extraction of Programs from Classical Proofs_\
 2.1 A-Translation, Choice principles\
-2.2 Applications for Both Parts
+2.2 Applications for Both Parts\

 **Timetable**\
 Tuesday, May 26: 8:40-10:20\
 Wednesday, May 27: 8:40-10:20\
 Thursday, May 28: 8:40-10:20\
-Friday, May 29: 13:20-15:00 of which the second hour as seminar\
+Friday, May 29: 15:00-16:00\

+The course will be completed by a seminar talk on Friday, May 29 at 16:00-17:00.